react-dropzone/react-dropzone/README.md

 Simply `require('react-dropzone')` and specify an `onDrop` method that accepts an array of dropped files.

-You can customize `<Dropzone>` by specifying children and passing a `style` or `className`.
 By default, the component picks up some default styling to get you started.
+You can customize `<Dropzone>` by specifying a `style` and `activeStyle` which is applied when a file is dragged over the zone.
+You can also specify `className` and `activeClassName` if you would rather style using CSS.

 Example
 =====